certik/hermes2d/doc/src/tutorial.rst

 Next, the reference solution is computed on a globally refined copy of the mesh, defining a temporary space with increased element orders and by assembling and solving an extra linear system.
 However, for most problems, this can be automated using the class RefSystem, which handles all the temporary reference meshes and spaces transparently.
-All it needs is a pointer to our coarse LinSystem.
-The calculation of the reference solution is as simple as the following:
+All it needs is a pointer to the coarse LinSystem:

 ::